omnitool-ai/omnitool/README.md

 **Response**

-Upon success, the API will initiate the specified workflow.
-You will receive a JSON response containing details about the workflow's execution status, including any outputs or errors.
+Upon success, the API will initiate the specified recipe.
+You will receive a JSON response containing details about the recipe's execution status, including any outputs or errors.

 **Security Considerations**

-- Keep your JWT secure to prevent unauthorized access to your workflows.
+- Keep your JWT secure to prevent unauthorized access to your recipes.
 - Always use a secure connection to interact with the APIs.
 - Regularly rotate your tokens and use a short expiration time to minimize the impact of potential leaks.

 **Troubleshooting**

 If you encounter authorization errors, ensure the JWT has not expired, is correctly set in the header, and was generated with the proper parameters.

-- **Warning**:
-  - **ALL YOUR LOCAL RECIPES, GENERATED IMAGES, DOCUMENTS, AUDIO ETC, WILL BE PERMANENTLY ERASED**

 ## Next Steps